-The term 'Brokers' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Brokers' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Brokers are professional intermediaries that work on behalf of both a seller and a buyer.
 When brokers function as agents on behalf of only a buyer or seller, they become representatives and principal parties in any deal.
 Brokers should not be confused with agents, who instead work on the behalf of a single principal.
 In the financial world, there are stock brokers, commodity brokers, and option brokers.